 Tell us about your career journey to date and what led you to FrankieOne.

-What led you to a role in Backend Engineering?
-What does being a Backend Engineer involve?
+What led you to become a Quality Engineering Manager?
+What does your role involve?

 What do you love about working at FrankieOne?